Evolutionary Biology

 Skeletal morphology is a classic candidate for ‘plasticity-led’ evolution.
 Mary-Jane West-Eberhard and Jonathan Losos have both suggested that the adaptive radiation of Anolis ecomorphs on the Greater Antillean islands is one example.
 It does seem rather intuitive, but there has been no attempt to put this idea to the test.
 But now our new paper in eLife by Nathalie and co-workers does exactly that.
 And it shows that developmental plasticity is in fact very unlikely to have been important to ecomorph evolution.
 Read more here.

-Does evolution go where plasticity leads?June 15thpale_line
+Does evolution go where plasticity leads?Jun 15thpale_line

 Mary-Jane West-Eberhard famously suggested that plasticity ‘takes the lead’ in adaptive evolution.
 But how can you tell if you are not there to see it happen?
 In a new paper in Evolution Letters, we show one way to tackle the problem – here is a quick summary of what we did and what we found.